Platelet-rich fibrin matrix

-The "platelet-rich fibrin matrix" (PRFM) method is a process in cosmetic surgery.
+The "platelet-rich fibrin matrix" (PRFM) method is a cosmetic surgery procedure involving plasma needling.
 It is a way of extracting platelets from the patient's own blood and using them as a dermal filler – that is, as a substance injected under the skin of the face to try to fill out wrinkles.

 PRFM is an outpatient procedures that, as of March 2011, costs about $900 to $1,500 in the U.S. and takes less than half an hour.
 Blood is drawn from the patient's arm and spun in a centrifuge to separate out the platelets, which are then injected back under the patient's facial skin.
 It can also be combined in a specific way with other fillers.
-A procedure using this combination has been marketed as the "Vampire facelift"."
+A procedure using this combination has been marketed as the "Vampire facelift".